 Although daily attendance is important, children who are ill cannot function properly in school and should remain at home.
-Students with a fever and/or vomiting may not return to school for 24 hours.
+Students with a fever and/or vomiting may not return to school for 24 hours or until fever/vomiting free for 24 hours without medication.